 Mary, Queen of Scots married Francis, the Dauphin of France.
 A secret marriage agreement was signed by Mary giving control of Scotland to France if she died without having children.

 Elizabeth entered London.
 She made her way through the crowds of loyal Londoners to the Tower where she stayed for a few days towards the end of the month.

-Queen Mary died at the age of forty two.
+Queen Mary of England died at the age of forty two.
 She was buried at Westminster Abbey.

 King Gustav, the ruler of Sweden, proposed a marriage between Elizabeth and his son, Prince Eric.
 A proposal was sent but was refused.
 Gustav was undeterred by the refusal and sent his younger son, John, to see to if he could persuade the Queen otherwise.

 The River Thames was so constricted as it flowed each way between the piers of London Bridge that is was decided to place water mills under the arches to provide power for machinery.
 A pump was installed by a German or Dutch engineer called Peter Maurice (Morice) that pumped clean water to the higher points of the city.

 Act of Supremacy